ibm-cloud-docs/satellite/cli-reference.md

 ## Cluster commands
 {: #sat-cluster-commands}

-Use these commands to register {{site.data.keyword.openshiftshort}} clusters for use with [{{site.data.keyword.satelliteshort}} configurations](/docs/satellite?topic=satellite-cluster-config) to consistently deploy and update apps across clusters.
+Use these commands to register clusters for use with [{{site.data.keyword.satelliteshort}} configurations](/docs/satellite?topic=satellite-cluster-config).
+You can use configurations to consistently deploy and update apps across clusters.
 {: shortdesc}

 ### `ibmcloud sat cluster get`